lugia19/Claude-WebExtension-Launcher/README.md

 ## Known Issues

+### Extension not showing up

+This can happen due to reasons I'm not really sure of.
+Restarting the application is enough.

 ### First Launch Network Service Crash (macOS only)
-On first launch, you'll see a crash dialog about the network service.
+On first launch, you might see a crash dialog about the network service.
 This is (likely) because the modified app needs Keychain permission to be granted, given that it uses an ad-hoc signature.
 Just ignore it.

 ### MacOS issues
 MacOS REALLY doesn't like apps that aren't notarized (aka, that haven't paid the 99$ apple tax).